Oh... Rosalinda!!: Production

 Oh...
 Rosalinda was filmed at Elstree Studios in Borehamwood, Hertfordshire, and on location in London.

-Powell and Pressburger had suffered through four box office disappointments in a row before this film, which is one reason that Bing Crosby, Maurice Chevalier and Orson Welles were approached about playing the roles of Alfred, Eisenstein and Orlovsky – however Oh...
-Rosalinda!! was not commercially successful.
+Powell and Pressburger had suffered through four box office disappointments in a row before this film, which is one reason that Bing Crosby, Maurice Chevalier and Orson Welles were approached about playing the roles of Alfred, Eisenstein and Orlovsky – and Oh...
+Rosalinda!! too was not commercially successful.
 Arundell had already worked with Powell and Pressburger, providing a translation for the film The Tales of Hoffmann.
 A reviewer of the 2019 Network British Film DVD restoration however notes Heckroth's “stagey expressionism”, “dazzling cinematography aplenty”, and suggests that it prefigures “political operetta deconstructions” of more recent years.

 Several of the singing cast would later appear on stage and record in the original piece; Rothenberger and Barabás together sang in excerpts from the operetta for Electrola around the time of the film, and Rothenberger made further full recordings under Hollreiser (1960), Danon (1964) and Boskovsky (1971), for the latter switching to Rosalinde.
 Walter Berry made five recordings of Fledermaus - singing Frank (1959, 1964, 1971) and Falke (1960, video 1980).
+Walbrook had played Strauss in Walzerkrieg in 1933, and in Wiener Walzer in 1951, both German-language films.

 A record of musical excerpts derived from the soundtrack of the film was issued on Nixa LP NLP 18001.

 A restoration from the 35mm CinemaScope original camera negative was undertaken prior to a Blu-ray and DVD re-issue in 2019; this included automated and manual dirt and damage removal and correction of instability, warping and density fluctuation.